Mobility budget 2026: the complete guide

 What is the total gross annual wage of the employee?

-The gross annual wage doesn’t include holiday payment, allowances for occupational accidents and shares/stocks.
-This salary base is key to calculating the gross-to-net mobility budget and sets the fiscal boundaries for the maximum benefit available.
+It does not include: holiday pay, allowances for occupational accidents, or shares/stocks.
+This salary base sets the fiscal boundaries for the maximum benefit available to each employee.

 What are the benefits of the mobility budget?